phbarris/PFP-Moderator-KOs/README.md

 # Mod Collector Knowledge Object Collection

+*this readme file is not finalized - information contained is currently for further discussion and development of knowledge objects.*

 This Knowledge Object collection packages moderator functions original developed for the Precision Feedback Pipeline.

 ## What is a causal pathway?